A look at COVID-19 vaccinations in Canada on Wednesday, June 9, 2021

 P.E.I. is reporting 10,935 new vaccinations administered over the past seven days for a total of 104,281 doses given.
 The province has administered doses at a rate of 657.389 per 1,000.
 In the province, 9.10 per cent (14,436) of the population has been fully vaccinated.
 There were zero new vaccines delivered to P.E.I. for a total of 117,925 doses delivered so far.
 The province has received enough of the vaccine to give 74 per cent of its population a single dose.
 The province has used 88.43 per cent of its available vaccine supply.

-New Brunswick is reporting 58,808 new vaccinations administered over the past seven days for a total of 539,591 doses given.
-The province has administered doses at a rate of 691.748 per 1,000.
-In the province, 6.20 per cent (48,363) of the population has been fully vaccinated.
-There were zero new vaccines delivered to New Brunswick for a total of 591,555 doses delivered so far.
-The province has received enough of the vaccine to give 76 per cent of its population a single dose.
-The province has used 91.22 per cent of its available vaccine supply.
+New Brunswick is reporting 61,545 new vaccinations administered over the past seven days for a total of 551,125 doses given.
+The province has administered doses at a rate of 706.534 per 1,000.
+In the province, 6.49 per cent (50,596) of the population has been fully vaccinated.
+There were 49,140 new vaccines delivered to New Brunswick for a total of 640,695 doses delivered so far.
+The province has received enough of the vaccine to give 82 per cent of its population a single dose.
+The province has used 86.02 per cent of its available vaccine supply.

-Manitoba is reporting 13,869 new vaccinations administered for a total of 960,480 doses given.
-The province has administered doses at a rate of 697.514 per 1,000.
-In the province, 11.01 per cent (151,561) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Manitoba for a total of 1,041,040 doses delivered so far.
-The province has received enough of the vaccine to give 76 per cent of its population a single dose.
-The province has used 92.26 per cent of its available vaccine supply.
+Manitoba is reporting 14,069 new vaccinations administered for a total of 974,549 doses given.
+The province has administered doses at a rate of 707.731 per 1,000.
+In the province, 11.64 per cent (160,228) of the population has been fully vaccinated.
+There were 40,950 new vaccines delivered to Manitoba for a total of 1,081,990 doses delivered so far.
+The province has received enough of the vaccine to give 79 per cent of its population a single dose.
+The province has used 90.07 per cent of its available vaccine supply.

 Yukon is reporting zero new vaccinations administered for a total of 54,538 doses given.
 The territory has administered doses at a rate of 1,306.894 per 1,000.
 In the territory, 60.96 per cent (25,439) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Yukon for a total of 64,520 doses delivered so far.
 The territory has received enough of the vaccine to give 150 per cent of its population a single dose.
 The territory has used 84.53 per cent of its available vaccine supply.